Daniel H Erskine | Mobile Site

 Granted advanced standing and advanced placement, Mr. Erskine earned a bachelor’s degree with a double-major in political science and philosophy from Boston College in three years.
 Mr. Erskine also represented the College as a member of Men's Foil Squad on the school’s Division I Varsity Fencing Team.
 He received Athletic Director's Awards for Distinguished Academic Achievement as a Varsity Athlete each year of his membership on the Team.
 Mr. Erskine was also admitted to the Golden Key National Honor Society and the Phi Sigma Tau National Honor Society in Philosophy.
 Permitted by the College's faculties of Political Science and Philosophy, Mr. Erskine undertook graduate courses in each department as an undergraduate student.
 He completed a senior independent research project on the Scottish Parliament, which resulted in a one hundred plus page paper on the Parliament's history and modern day procedural structure.
 Mr. Erskine later returned to Boston College as a Special Graduate Student in the Philosophy Department.

 Immediately upon graduation from law school, Attorney Erskine served as the Compliance Manager for a small business involved in the international and domestic relocation of industrial production facilities as well as individual product lines.
-After Attorney Erskine was admitted to the practice of law, he assumed the role of outside counsel for the company.
+After Attorney Erskine was admitted to the practice of law, he assumed the role of counsel for the company.

 While completing his graduate legal education in Washington, D.C., Attorney Erskine was selected for a judicial clerkship at the Superior Court of the District of Columbia.
-His clerkship focused on the area of Child Abuse and Neglect in the Family Court Branch of the Superior Court of the District of Columbia, a statutory model court created by the U.S. Congress through the District of Columbia Family Court Act of 2001 (P.L.
+His clerkship focused on the area of child abuse and neglect in the Family Court of the Superior Court of the District of Columbia, a statutory model court created by the U.S. Congress through the District of Columbia Family Court Act of 2001 (P.L.
 No. 107-114, 115 Stat.
 2100).

 After completing his clerkship and graduate legal studies in Washington, D.C., Attorney Erskine entered into the private practice of law in New York State.
 In 2007, to better serve clients, Attorney Erskine established an office in Connecticut.
 He currently practices law in both New York, from his office in Mount Vernon, and in Connecticut out of his New Haven office.